vodolaz095/dashboard/README.md

 4. Real time updates using [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events)
 5. JSON and [Prometheous v4](https://prometheus.io/docs/instrumenting/exposition_formats/#text-format-example)
    endpoints to read sensors readings
-6. DDOS (distributed denial of service attacks) proof - sensors readings are updated in memory by background process and served by HTTP server from memory.
+6. DDOS (distributed denial of service attacks) proof - sensors readings are updated in memory by background goroutines and served by HTTP server from memory.
 No matter how many clients open dashboard - they receive values from memory, no extra calls to database and other resources are issued.
 7. Database access credentials, tokens, passwords and other sensitive data is concealed from visitors.